shaunreichman/investment_tracker/docs/CENTRALIZED_API_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.

-**Latest Update**: Steps 1-3 (TypeScript Interfaces, Centralized API Client, Environment Configuration) completed.
-Created comprehensive type definitions, professional API client with error handling, and type-safe environment configuration.
-Ready to proceed with Phase 2 (Custom Hooks Implementation).
+**Latest Update**: Phase 2 (Custom Hooks Implementation) completed.
+Created base useApiCall hook with loading/error management, domain-specific hooks for funds, dashboard, investment companies, and entities, and mutation hooks with proper error handling.
+Ready to proceed with Phase 3 (Component Migration).

 ### Current Status
-- **Phase 1**: In Progress (Steps 1-3 completed ✅)
+- **Phase 1**: Complete ✅ (All steps completed)
-- **Phase 2**: Not Started
+- **Phase 2**: Complete ✅ (All steps completed)
 - **Phase 3**: Not Started

 ## Implementation Strategy: Three-Phase Approach